 - The ethics of artificial intelligence: Issues and initiatives

 - A governance framework for algorithmic accountability and transparency

 - How artificial intelligence works

 - Artificial Intelligence ante portas: Legal & ethical reflections

-In addition, past STOA events have addressed topics such as ethical and legal frameworks, governance challenges, and the European approach to AI.
+In addition, past STOA events have addressed topics such as as AI and human rights (20 March 2019), the European approach to AI (29 January 2020), and digital identity (11 June 2020), while our European Science-Media Hub (ESMH) has organised a workshop on virality and influencers in digital communication (3 April 2019) and a summer school for journalists on AI, machine learning, automation and the future for journalism (4-7 June 2019).
 Also, check out our two-pagers on thought-provoking future scenarios: How could AI change employment?
 What if AI-enabled face recognition was used to monitor emotions?
 Can algorithms obey ethical rules?
 And what if technologies had their own ethical rules?
 You can also explore more detail and watch short videos on AI on our website.

 Follow us on Twitter to stay in touch and for information about our newest publications and upcoming events!